 The Investment Options we offer through Achieve Montana have been designed exclusively for you to save for qualified higher education expenses.
 They have not been designed to assist you in reaching your K-12 Tuition or Education Loan Repayment savings goals.
 Specifically, the Year of Enrollment Option is designed for Account Owners seeking to automatically invest in progressively more conservative Portfolios as their Beneficiary approaches college age.
-The Year of Enrollment Option time horizon and withdrawal periods may not match those needed to meet your K-12 Tuition or Education Loan Repayment savings goals, which may be significantly shorter.
+The Year of Enrollment Option Loan Repayment savings goals, which may be significantly shorter.
+In addition, if you are saving for K-12 Tuition or Education Loan Repayment savings goals, which may be significantly shorter.
 In addition, if you are saving for K-12 Tuition or to repay a Qualified Education Loan and wish to invest in the Asset Allocation Portfolios and the Individual Portfolios, please note that these Portfolios are comprised of fixed investments.
 This means that your assets will remain invested in that Portfolio until you direct us to move them to a different Portfolio.
 Please consult a qualified tax or investment professional about your personal circumstances.